 “If any kernel-mode device driver in your Windows system is implemented improperly and causes excessive latencies of Deferred Procedure Calls (DPCs) then probably drop-outs will occur when you use real-time audio or video streaming applications” – http://www.thesycon.de/eng/latency_check.shtml

-Basically if you are watching a movie and your computer has high DPC latencies, your audio/video will pause or skip for a couple of seconds.
+Basically if you are watching a movie and your system has a high DPC latency, your audio/video will pause or skip for a couple of seconds.
 The same will happen with games.

-The worst part is that those audio/video dropouts will occur regardless if you have a single core P4 2.4 GHz processor or a quad core Core i7.
-Bad coding of the drivers is usually the fault for high and very high DPC latencies.
+The worst part is that those audio/video dropouts will occur regardless if you have a single core Pentium 4 2.4 GHz processor or a quad core Core i7.
+Bad coding of the drivers is usually the fault for high and very high DPC latency.

-First you have to download and run the DPC latency checker from here.
-Note that DPC latency varies depending on the applications you are running (foreground and background).
-And it’s mostly influenced by audio data streams, video data streams and network activity (wireless, ethernet, bluetooth) .
+The DPC latency varies depending on the applications you are running (foreground and background) and it’s mostly influenced by audio data streams, video data streams and network activity (wireless, ethernet, bluetooth).
 But that’s not all, for example mouse movement also causes DPC latency levels to rise.
 When you use a P2P application and you watch a HD 5.1 movie, this can lead to a very bad movie experience, audio/video desynchronizations occurring several times during playtime.

-3.1 Asus Xonar DX vs Realtek ALC885 showcase
+3.1 Asus Xonar DX and Realtek ALC885 audio drivers DPC latency tests

 Don’t compare Windows XP results with those of Windows 7.
 Windows 7 is a clean install where Windows XP is fully loaded with programs.
 After closing the programs that where running in the background, such as Rainmeter, the results for Uni Xonar low DPC latency on XP where 68 µs .